tfadz/WordPress/README.md

 # A collection of Wordpress Code Nuggets

+# Setting up Google Tag Manager and Custom Dimensions for AMP
+Wordpress code for creating custom dimensions with Google Analytics

 # GA Custom dimensions
 Wordpress code for creating custom dimensions with Google Analytics